Azzu Mate Kole II: Chieftaincy and socioeconomic initiatives

-Mate Kole was enstooled Konor of Manya Krobo on 22 June 1939 at the age of twenty-nine to succeed his late father who had just passed away.
+Mate Kole was enstooled Konor of Manya Krobo on 22 June 1939 at the age of twenty-nine to succeed his late father, who had just died.
 Mate Kole was then a police officer stationed at Mampong Akwapim.
 As chief, Mate Kole played a leading role in the socioeconomic development of the Manya Krobo Traditional Area.
 As chieftain, he was instrumental in the establishment of Manya Krobo Secondary School (MAKROSEC) as replacement of the Presbyterian Boys’ Secondary School (PRESEC) which had been relocated in 1968 from Odumase-Krobo to its current Legon campus at Accra.
 As a member of the Government's Central Advisory Committee on Education, he operationalized its recommendations which led to the establishment of fifteen Akro State Schools in several villages in Kroboland.
 He was aided by R. P Djabanor.
 The Akro State Schools later became the Asesewa Senior High School in the Upper Manya Krobo District and the Akro Senior High School in Odumase Lower Manya Krobo Municipality.
 The other schools in the Akro State system were absorbed into the public system as government-assisted institutions.

-As a progressive chief, he also championed girl-child education in 1950s and 1960s when there were huge disparities in female enrollment in schools due to cultural factors.
+As a progressive chief, Mate Kole also championed girl-child education in 1950s and 1960s when there were huge disparities in female enrollment in schools due to cultural factors.
 He also established a state scholarship scheme for students from the Manya Krobo district.